Series 5 – Disciplinary procedures in relation to officers convicted of criminal offence

 In accordance to Regulation 33(1), the appropriate Disciplinary Authority must consider the report, records of service and the Head of Department’s recommendation provided prior to deciding the appropriate decision that should be imposed on the officer.

 Regulation 45A states that where disciplinary proceedings against an officer result in the officer to be dismissed, the officer shall not be entitled to any part of the emoluments which has not been paid to him during the period of his interdiction or suspension.
-On the other hand, where disciplinary proceedings against an officer result in a punishment other than dismissal being imposed on the officer, the officer shall be entitled to receive any part of his emoluments which has not been paid to him during the period of his interdiction or suspension.
+On the other hand, where disciplinary proceedings against an officer result in a punishment other than dismissal being imposed on the officer, the officer shall be entitled to receive any part of his emoluments which has not been paid to him during the period of his interdiction or suspension. - Exception to the ‘right to be heard’

 For the purpose of taking a disciplinary action against an officer who has been convicted of a crime, there will be no requirement for a charge to be served against the officer nor will ‘the right to be heard’ be applicable.
-This is due to the fact that any disciplinary action taken in this circumstance does not involve the act of determining the type of violation/breach, and whether there exists a prima facie case as how the usual disciplinary action would be.
+This is due to the fact that any disciplinary action taken in this circumstance does not involve the act of determining the type of violation/breach, and whether there exists a prima facie case as how the usual disciplinary action would be. - Disciplinary Decision

 Disciplinary results/ decisions must be notified to the officer and accordingly executed although there may be an appeal made against the result/decision.
 The grounds of which the officer has been found guilty of the charge must be stated in the notice.
 The option of an appeal by the officer must also be informed in the same notice.
-Should the aggrieved officer decide to exercise such option, it may do so by making an appeal to the Disciplinary Appeal Board within 14 days of receipt of the decision.
+Should the aggrieved officer decide to exercise such option, it may do so by making an appeal to the Disciplinary Appeal Board within 14 days of receipt of the decision. - Disciplinary Record

 All records and documents pertaining to the disciplinary action must be preserved accordingly.
 The details and particulars of the decision(s) made by the Disciplinary Board and the Disciplinary Appeal Board and punishments imposed as directed by such decision(s) must be recorded in the officer’s records of service.